 - Always ensure that the contract favours you and the University in terms of copyright.

-If you plan to use the IT Services podcasting service to make your recording available on iTunes U, please tell your external contractor that you need a high quality version for archive and a derivative version ( .mp4 - H.264 baseline codec)
+If you plan to use the IT Services podcasting service to make your recording available on Apple Podcasts, please tell your external contractor that you need a high quality version for archive and a derivative version (.mp4 - H.264 baseline codec)

-Who do I contact to add existing recordings to iTunes U and Open Spires?
+Who do I contact to add existing recordings to Apple Podcasts (formerly iTunes U) and Open Spires?

 Please note that audio material needs to be in an mp3 format and video in an mp4 format (h.264 encoding).